TSE sets up committee on outage as Fujitsu continues investigation | Business

 Arrowhead, developed by Fujitsu, debuted in 2010, bringing processing times for trades to 5 milliseconds - on a par with the New York and London stock exchanges at the time.
 The system was overhauled in November, and currently processes orders in about 0.2 milliseconds.
 Asked who was responsible for the system failure, Fujitsu's Tokita said it was too early to say because the investigation was still ongoing.
 He declined to comment further on a client's business.

-"The challenge is how to reduce downtime, and this means enhancement to not only hardware, but software, people, and business operations," he said.
+"The challenge is how to reduce downtime, and this means enhancement to not only hardware, but software, people, and business operations.
+The real challenge is complexity, and its reduction is a problem for all market participants," he said.

 - READ MORE ON: